EvansWinner/Piltdown/README.md

 For most of the types of plot, you will specify your data set, (typically a list, list of tuples, dict, etc.).
-Generating this from a datafrane or other form is your problem--Piltdown just generates strings.
+Generating this from a dataframe or other form is your problem--Piltdown just generates strings.
 That's all.
 There are a million utilities that could be included to post your string to Twitter for you, or to do other Unicode tricks,